Ganeshswaminathan1912/Predictive-Analysis-for-Meat-Substitute-Sales-Optimizing-Merchandising-Pricing-and-Distribution-/README.md

-# Dataset was provided by Conagra and it’s confidential, just run this file with the dataset
+Dataset was provided by Conagra and it’s confidential, just run this file with the dataset after installing the packages